• Menu

 For extra practice with addition sentences, the students can write the full equations on a piece of paper after completing all of the puzzles.

 Ready to start adding?
-Grab your copy of the Rainbow Addition Puzzles by clicking the large, yellow download button below!
+Get your free copy of the Rainbow Addition Puzzles by clicking the large, yellow download button at the end of the post!

 Click Here to Download Your Printable